-Good levels of disclosure require a balanced discussion on the development and performance during the year, fairly reflecting the business.
+Good levels of disclosure require a balanced discussion on the development and performance during the year, fairly reflecting the business and its divisions.
 Some of the stronger performers were able to narrate this succinctly and provide a direct insight into operations in a distinctive and strategic way that is relevant.
+The annual reports expanded beyond the income statement to give detailed insights.
+A notable inclusion in many annual reports was the impact on results by the Covid-19 pandemic.

-Those companies that produced excellent disclosures produced annual reports with the performance for the year discussed throughout the report, with some using the company's strategy to underpin the discussion on performance.
 The minority of companies that achieved a basic level of disclosure did not provide greater insight into their operations, and largely summarised the primary financial statements.

 Principal risks and uncertainties facing the company Expectations for compliance The report must contain a description of the principal risks and uncertainties facing the company.
-See section 6 of the Good Practice Guide (page 20).
+See section 6 of the Good Practice Guide (page 9).

-Duincinal viels and Q uality of dis closures 20 019 Quality of disclosures 2018 Principal risks and uncertainties facing the company Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 18% 47% 35% 0% 6% 47% 47% 0%
+Quality of disclosures 2021 C Quality of disc losures 20 20 Principal risks and uncertainties facing the company Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 9% 48% 43% 0% 7% 60% 33% 0%

-Portfolio companies continue to perform well by producing disclosures on the principal risks and uncertainties they face covering the alignment between the risk and strategy, as well as the mitigation processes.
+Portfolio companies that performed reasonably well this year produced disclosures on the principal risks and uncertainties they face covering the alignment between the risk and strategy, providing an assessment of their risk profile, as well as management and mitigation processes.

-There was a mixed level of discussion on risks, even within the same report of some portfolio companies where they performed very well on one or two specific risks which were truly key to the business, but with some boiler plate discussion on other risks.
-18% of companies performed very well this year (2018: 6%), presenting a dynamic risk discussion and mitigation processes.
+There was a mixed level of discussion on risks, with some including generic points that could relate to any business, while others performed very well on one or two specific risks which were truly key to the business, but with no input on operational risk.
+Companies included Covid-19 in their risk discussion, which we expected to see.